Premature Ejaculation Surgery: The Options

 Conclusion:

-In other words, premature ejaculation surgery is not very common for treating PE because it is associated with high risks and poor efficacy.
-There are a variety of non-surgical alternatives that are effective in the management of PE.
-Surgery should be an option only after consultation with a healthcare professional, whereby all the risks and benefits are weighed.
-It should be borne in mind that PE is a treatable condition, and consulting a healthcare professional is the first step towards improving sexual satisfaction and quality of life.
+That is, early ejaculation surgery is less effective for PE because it is both risky and ineffective.
+We have a number of non-surgical options that are effective for PE treatment.
+Surgery should be done only after discussion with a doctor, with all risks and benefits balanced.
+Remember that PE is manageable, and seeking the advice of a healthcare professional is the best way to ensure sexual satisfaction and quality of life.

 Was this helpful?